nus-cs2103-AY2425S1/ip/docs/README.md

 >
 >   [T] [ ] task
 >
-> Now you have (number of tasks) tasks in the list.
+> Now you have 2 tasks in the list.

 #### Deadline Tasks